 A number of non-insurance regulated entities across the group (e.g. Legal & General Investment Management (Holdings) Limited) have an additional regulatory capital requirement above the capital requirement (sectorial basis) used in the Solvency Capital Requirement (SCR) calculation.
 These entities' Own Funds items are eligible to meet the SCR of the regulated subsidiary but cannot be made available to cover the Solvency Capital Requirements of firms elsewhere in the group, resulting in a restriction to be reflected in the group Eligible Own Funds.
-As at 31 December 2020 this has resulted in a restriction of £180m (2019: £178m).
+As at 31 December 2021 this has resulted in a restriction of £174m (2020: £180m).

-As at 31 December 2020 there were no restrictions on the Own Funds for any of the Matching Adjustment Portfolios (MAPs) within the group (2019: nil).
+As at 31 December 2021 there were no restrictions on the Own Funds for any of the Matching Adjustment Portfolios (MAPs) within the group (2020: nil).

-The group has set aside an additional £8m in relation to Legal & General Mastertrust arrangement and treated it as a non-available own funds item during 2020 (2019: £8m).
+The group has set aside an additional £9m in relation to the Legal & General Mastertrust arrangement and treated it as a non-available own funds item during 2021 (2020: £8m).